paszu/3DSRepo/DSiWare-Downgrade.md

 14. Reboot **3DS #1** while holding Start to launch Hourglass9
 16. Go to SysNAND Backup/Restore and restore SysNAND from `sysNAND-A9LHAX.bin`

-##### Section VII - Backing up 3DS #2's NAND
+##### Section VII - Backing up 3DS #2's firmware

 2. Copy `boot.nds` to the root of **3DS #2's** SD card
+3. Copy the `dgTool` folder for your device to the root of **3DS #2's** SD card
 2. Launch your DSiWare game on **3DS #2**
-3. Launch fwTool 1.6.0 using your DSiWare game
+3. Launch dgTool using your DSiWare game
   + Fieldrunners: Touch the 'Scores' button at the main menu
   + Legends of Exidia: After pressing A or Start at the two title screens, select the first save slot and press continue
-4. Use fwTool to backup **3DS #2's** NAND (this takes a *very* long time)
+4. Use dgTool to flash the 10.4.0 firmware bin to **3DS #2**
-  + New 3DS: select "Dump nand_n3ds.bin"
+  + New 3DS: select "Dump F0F1_N3DS.bin"
-  + Old 3DS: select "Dump nand_o3ds.bin"
+  + Old 3DS: select "Dump F0F1_O3DS.bin"
-5. Make note of the NAND backup's location **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
+5. Make note of the firmware backup's location
+5. Exit dgTool
+6. Put your SD card in your computer, then copy `F0F1_N3DS.bin` or `F0F1_O3DS.bin` (depending on your device) to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong

-##### Section VIII - Downgrading Firmware
+##### Section VIII - Flashing 3DS #2's firmware
-1. Extract the `autofirm_Reboot_11.0.zip` file to a folder called `autofirm_Reboot_11.0`
-2. Place a copy of **3DS #2's** NAND backup (named `nand.bin`) in the `autofirm_Reboot_11.0` folder
-4. Place both NATIVE_FIRM CIAs that correspond to your device in the `autofirm_Reboot_11.0` folder
-7. Run "autofirm_ENG.bat" and select which device the NAND backup is for
-8. Wait while the script runs
-8. If everything worked, then your original NAND will have been renamed to `backup_nand.bin` and you will have a modified `nand.bin` containing the 10.4.0 NATIVE_FIRM on version 11.0.0
-3. Rename the modified backup back to the original name it was backed up to
-1. Put the modified NAND backup into the same folder on **3DS #2's** SD card (overwrite the original)

 2. Launch your DSiWare game on **3DS #2**
-3. Launch fwTool 1.6.0 using your DSiWare game
+3. Launch dgTool using your DSiWare game
   + Fieldrunners: Touch the 'Scores' button at the main menu
   + Legends of Exidia: After pressing A or Start at the two title screens, select the first save slot and press continue
-4. Use fwTool to restore **3DS #2's** NAND (this takes a *very* long time)
-  + New 3DS: select "Restore nand_n3ds.bin"
-  + Old 3DS: select "Restore nand_o3ds.bin"
-9. Keep `backup_nand.bin` and `nand.bin` in a safe folder on your computer; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backups should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
+4. Select "Downgrade FIRM to 10.4" and confirm to flash the 10.4.0 firmware bin to **3DS #2**
+5. Exit dgTool
+6. Reboot

 **3DS #2's** version number will *not* have changed in the settings, but the exploit has worked